doaleix/apx-manual/docs/02-Advanced-Admin/01-tutorial-user-management/01-tutorial-users/01-user-screen.md

 * [Select All]

 **Note**: If the user has been created automatically via OpenID Connect the credentials will be ReadOnly and can't be modified in APX.
-See <u>[Sing-in-chapter](../../../01-tutorial-fundamentals/sign-in.md#sign-in-with-sso)</u> for more information about OIDC.
+See <u>[Sing in chapter](../../../01-tutorial-fundamentals/sign-in.md#introduction)</u> for more information about OIDC.

 ![](/img/2.Users/UsersUpdate5.png)